 “Maramures’s Top Attractions” (2, 3, 4 or 5 days): See “the most do” list: The Merry Cemetery of Săpânţa, Săpânţa-Peri Monastery, the Memorial of the Victims of the Communism and of the Resistance and other museums from Sighet, Vaser Valley steam or forest train, UNESCO’s wooden churches, Bârsana Convent, but also Cosău and Iza Valley villages, food and livestock markets, traditional craftsmen and farmers, natural wonders…

--“Following Traditional way of life“: The tour takes you inside several traditional wooden farms, where locals are still working their land like hundreds of years ago, making hay by hand, breeding cattle for their use, in a subsistence economy.
-Their food, dairy or drinks are bio, even if the locals does not care about it!
-We will visit also a weaver (many women still use looms for making blankets, rugs or clothes), and some laundries – where the people still wash their rugs and carpets.
-If is the season, we will see a sheepfold and a blacksmith.
-You can also choose to visit the Hemp and Peasant Woman museums.
+“Following Traditional Way of Life“: The tour takes you inside several traditional farms, where the locals are still working their land like long time ago, making hay by hand, breeding cattle for their use, in a self-sufficient subsistence economy.
+Their food, dairy or drinks are organic, even if the locals does not care much about it!
+You will visit also a weaver (many women are still loom knitting blankets, rugs or clothes fabric), and some laundries – where the people still wash or press their rugs and carpets.
+If is the right season, we will visit a cheese making sheep fold and a blacksmith.
+You can also choose to visit the Hemp and the Peasant Woman Museums.

--The best way to understand the secrets of Maramureş is to book a fully “Tailor-made tour of Maramureş”, in the search of isolated hamlets without electricity or road access, Pipaş family private art collection and other private collections where is hard to get in, the village where the Seven Dwarfs of Auschwitz were born, little known artisans, ancient customs, traditional healing, virgin nature, mineral springs and other things not mentioned above.
+The best way to understand the secrets of Maramureş is if book a “Tailor-made Tour“, in the search of isolated mountain hamlets or temporary villages without electricity or road access, private art collections which normally are not open to the public, ancient customs, traditional healing and other things not mentioned above.